Computational-Plant-Science/plantit/README.md

 ## About

-`plantit` is a science gateway for image-based plant phenotyping.
-It's simultaneously a portal to clusters for researchers and a continuous delivery platform for developers.
-(Of course one may wear both hats.)
+PlantIT is a framework for deploying research apps to high-performance/-throughput clusters.
+Specifically, it's a science gateway for image-based plant phenotyping.
+Future work may generalize the platform for any domain.

 ### Status

-`plantit` debuted (as [pre-release v0.1.0](https://github.com/Computational-Plant-Science/plantit/releases/tag/v0.1.0)) at [NAPPN 2022](https://www.plantphenotyping.org/conference-home) (Feb.
+PlantIT debuted (with [pre-release v0.1.0](https://github.com/Computational-Plant-Science/plantit/releases/tag/v0.1.0)) at [NAPPN 2022](https://www.plantphenotyping.org/conference-home) (Feb.
 22-25).
 See [Releases](https://github.com/Computational-Plant-Science/plantit/releases) for changelog and [Roadmap](https://github.com/Computational-Plant-Science/plantit/wiki/Changelog-&-Roadmap) for planned features and fixes.
 Capabilities will likely continue to evolve for some time, with "official" releases following an eventually forthcoming publication.

 ### Motivation

-Plant phenomics is outgrowing single-purpose desktop GUI applications.
-High-throughput phenotyping is resource-intensive and may demand institutional clusters or servers provisioned from a commercial cloud.
-This entails contact with the rapidly shifting world of workflow orchestration software, even though deployment details are often incidental to the aims of biologists.
-Phenomics tooling should insulate its users from nonessential concerns, freeing up time and attention for the problem domain.
+High-throughput phenotyping is resource-intensive and often demands virtual computing resources.
+This presents deployment challenges related to packaging and portability, and raises barriers to entry.
+Research software should:

+- be highly configurable when necessary
+- automate deployment details where possible
+- let users (and developers) focus on the problem domain

 ### Overview

-In a sentence: `plantit` runs phenomics container workflows in high-throughput computing environments (by default, [XSEDE's](https://www.xsede.org/) [Stampede2](https://www.tacc.utexas.edu/systems/stampede2) cluster).
-All you need to get started is a [CyVerse](https://cyverse.org/) account.
+PlantIT aims to bridge two user groups: researchers and developers.
+Of course one may wear both hats.
+The idea is an open-source conveyor belt for scientific software: make it easier to 1) package and share research applications, and 2) deploy them to clusters.

+PlantIT is just glue between version control, data storage, container engine, and cluster scheduler.
+To publish an app, containerize it (e.g., write a Dockerfile) and add a `plantit.yaml` file to the GitHub repository.
+Then run it from the browser with a few clicks.

 ### Features

 #### Automatic data transfers

-`plantit` can automatically transfer data to and from the [CyVerse](https://cyverse.org/) cloud before and after processing.
+PlantIT can automatically transfer data to and from the [CyVerse](https://cyverse.org/) cloud before and after processing.
 Plug in your own data or access public datasets from the CyVerse [Data Commons](https://cyverse.org/data-commons). `plantit` will [soon](https://github.com/Computational-Plant-Science/plantit/issues/246) also be able to omit transfers and use datasets parked on cluster filesystems.

 #### Browser submissions